 - Conduct assessments of the critical points to identify risks.

 - Analyze the risks and put in place appropriate threat controls and continue to monitor the control points.

 - Create action plans in anticipation of possible breach of controls.

 - Train employees and continue to improve the TACCP process by reviewing documentation and anticipating new threats.

 Maintaining an effective TACCP system requires continuous documentation and active tracking of critical points to watch out for threats.
 There’s also a need to be aware of new threats that may impact the business.

 iAuditor, the world’s #1 mobile auditing app, can assist in implementing a paperless and effective TACCP process that allows you to immediately work on risks and threats found even while conducting assessments.
-All completed assessment reports are automatically saved online with unlimited cloud storage and access.
-Easily login to your online dashboard to access and print your reports, view threat trends, photo evidence and key findings.
+All completed assessment reports are automatically saved online with unlimited cloud storage capacity and access.
+Easily login to your online dashboard to access and print your reports, view threat trends, photo evidence, and key findings.

-To save you time, we have digitized below TACCP templates to help you identify threats to food safety. iAuditor templates are 100% customizable so you can better fit them to your business needs.
+To save you time, we have digitized TACCP templates to help you identify threats to food safety. iAuditor templates are 100% customizable so you can better fit them to your business needs.